 Youth ages 6-9 years old can spend the day at Camp Algonquin with a special trip to Battle Creek Outdoor Education Center on Tuesdays to experience outdoor education that may include farm animals, HOV programs, and pioneer learning.
 Due to COVID-19, the OEC may even bring these programs to us at Algonquin.
 Days at Algonquin are full of a variety of outdoor activities, including time at the waterfront, team building, and playing age-appropriate games.
 A highlight is the optional Wednesday overnight at Algonquin.
 This program includes a hot breakfast and lunch each day as well as dinner for the overnight. ell as dinner for the overnight.

 Tween and Teen Day camp is offered once over the summer.
 While very similar to Adventure Day Camp, programs are designed for the older age groups.

 Tiny Tots Day Camp

-Parents are encouraged to view or print our Parent Handbook, our informational packet including drop-off and pick-up times, what to pack and what not to pack, etc. Parents, please make sure your camper has a completed Health History Form and Child Information Form completed online.
-Log into your account to update information and make additional payments.
+Parents are encouraged to view or print our Family Handbook, our informational packet including drop-off and pick-up times, what to pack and not to pack, etc. Log into your account to update information and make additional payments.

 YMCA Camp Algonquin is an amazing place for campers.
 Seven modern cabins serve as a base for each group and our all seasons lodge, with a health office, provides dining comforts as well as shower accommodations.
 How many times does a child have the opportunity to explore an island?
 Camp Algonquin features a five acre island where campers can explore, play and learn.
 In addition, all resident campers spend a night sleeping in tents.
 Camp Algonquin features 40 acres of trails, allowing campers to learn about their environment and see wildlife.
 Parents are encouraged to visit Camp Algonquin at any time prior to the child’s camp session for a tour.